katam8/LinearRegression/README.md

-Implemented my linear regression model in LinearRegression.py from scratch.
-Explored the model and compared it with Sklean's Linear Regression Model in Linear_Regression.ipynb Jupyter Notebook.
+Implemented my linear regression model in LinearRegression.py from scratch and explored the model and compared it with Sklean's Linear Regression Model in Linear_Regression.ipynb Jupyter Notebook.